NKI-GCF/XenofilteR/README.md

 ## XenofilteR usage:

 Load the XenofilteR package in R using:

     > library("XenofilteR")

+XenofilteR fully supports paralel computing and is implemented in such a way that every sample is processed on a single core.
+XenofilteR uses the BiocParallel for parallel computing.
+This package requires the user to specify which parallel environment is used by creating an instance of BiocParallelParam.
+Here, we use the 'snow' environment and specify a SnowParam.
+The number of workers represents the number of CPUs used for the analysis and thereby the number of samples analyses simultaneously.
+Hence, it is wise to keep the number of CPUs low when analysing large samples as memory usage might be high.

+	> bp.param <- SnowParam(workers = 1, type = "SOCK")

 XenofilteR requires a dataframe or matrix, named 'Samplelist', with in the first column the bam file names as mapped to the graft reference.
 The second column contains the